Skip to main content

 Make-ups

 The CMU Mathematics Assistance Center provides free tutoring in mathematics and statistics to students enrolled in select courses.
 Tutoring is available online and via telephone.
-See what courses qualify and register on their website.
+To see which courses qualify and to register, visit the CMU Math Assistance Center website.

 Mental health matters*

 It is important to take care of your emotional well-being.
 I recognize that students can experience mental health challenges that make learning difficult.
 If you find that life stresses such as increased anxiety, feeling down, strained relationships, suffering a loss, or dealing with a personal struggle are interfering with your academic or personal success, CMU is here to help.
 Please consider contacting the CMU Counseling Center in Foust 102 by calling 989-774-3381 for free, confidential counseling services.
-More information and other resources are available on the Counseling Center website.
-I am available to assist you in connecting with resources that might best meet your needs.
+More information and other resources are available at the CMU Counseling Center, or we can schedule a meeting, and I can connect you to resources.
+You are not alone, I am available to assist you in connecting with resources that might best meet your needs.

 Military veterans*

-(As a veteran myself [if applicable]), I value the experience, unique contributions, and challenges faced by veterans, military members, and their dependents in my class.
-I would strongly encourage connecting with the CMU Veterans’ Resource Center if you have not already done so.
+I value the experience, unique contributions, and challenges faced by veterans, military members, and their dependents in my class.
+I strongly encourage connecting with the CMU Veterans' Resource Center if you have not already done so.
 I would be interested in hearing your experiences, concerns, or questions if you would like to share them.
 Your success in my class is my main mission, so please come to me for support with classroom material.
 You are welcome any time in my office hours, or email for appointments at other times.

 Students who are caregivers*

 For many CMU students, the responsibilities of being a student are balanced with the responsibilities of being a parent or caregiver.
-I encourage you to seek out the camaraderie of Central Family Connect, a student organization that connects student caregivers with campus resources—and with peers who share similar joys and challenges.
-I also encourage you to communicate with me via office hours or email about how I can support your success in this class.
+I encourage you to communicate with me via office hours or email about how I can support your success in this class.

 * Members of the Multicultural, Diversity, and Education Council (MDEC) academic senate committee created these statements in partnership with various campus offices after different student subpopulations voiced the importance of supportive and inclusive syllabus statements through the ongoing Hearing Diverse Voices panel series.

-** The Student Ombuds Office contributed this statement for inclusion in the sample syllabus statement collection.
+** The University Ombuds Office contributed this statement for inclusion in the sample syllabus statement collection.